Had a Break in Your Exercise Routine?

 Here are tips to help you stay active, or start up again, when there has been a permanent change in your life.

 - If your usual exercise buddy moves away, ask another friend to go with you on your daily walk or ask another friend what they do for exercise.

 - If you move to a new community, check out the fitness centers, parks and recreation associations in your new neighborhood.
 Look for activities that match your interests and abilities.
 Ask people at work what they do to be active.

 - If you are recovering from surgery, talk with your doctor about specific exercises you can perform safely once you feel better.
 Start slowly and gradually build up your activities as you become stronger.
 If you have a physical therapist, ask them to provide you with a printed copy of the exercises they want you to perform when you aren’t visiting them.

 - If you are a caregiver, ask family members to come over so you can go for a walk, or work out to an exercise video when you have a free moment.
 Remember an important part of caring for someone else is to stay healthy yourself.

 As we said last week, exercise isn’t hard.
-Make it simple, make it a habit.
+Make it easier by making it a habit.